Top 10 Cheapest Japanese Schools in Tokyo

 6-month long-term course not available | 12-month course = 849,000￥

 The International Study Institute has three campuses scattered around major spots in Tokyo: Ikebukuro, Harajuku, and Takadanobaba.
-The school is known to offer a variety of elective classes, including JLPT, EJU, and job-hunting preparation classes.
+The school is well known to offer a variety of elective classes, including JLPT, EJU, and job-hunting preparation classes.
 You will study for around 1 year 3 months up to 2 years.

-Perhaps most noticeably, the Takadanobaba campus offers an exclusive and unique class: the graduate school pathways class and top university preparation class.
-The first will guide students through writing research proposals for graduate schools in Japan, while the latter is specially designed for students who wish to enter prestigious and target universities.
+Perhaps most noticeably, the Takadanobaba campus offers an exclusive and unique class.
+The graduate school pathways class and top university preparation class.
+The first will guide students through writing research proposals for graduate schools in Japan.
+While the latter is specially designed for students who wish to enter prestigious and target universities.

 Additional articles on learning Japanese